 which even for ``large'' values of $\mathcal{H}(\bR)$ (i.e., values close to the upper bound $\ln n$) still implies that $m$ is $\OO(\epsilon^{-1/2}\sqrt{n/\ln n})$.
 Even with such a large value for $m$, we are still not done: we need an efficient trace estimation procedure for the matrix $-f_m(\bR)$.
 While this matrix is always symmetric, it is not necessarily positive or negative semi-definite (unless additional assumptions are imposed on the $p_i$s, like we did in Theorem~\ref{thm:cheb}).
-Unfortunately, we are not aware of any provably accurate, relative error approximation algorithms for the trace of just \textit{symmetric} matrices: the results of~\cite{AT11,Roosta2014} only apply to symmetric positive (or negative) semidefinite matrices.
-The work of~\cite{Wihler2014} does provide an analysis of a trace estimator for general symmetric matrices (pioneered by Hutchinson in~\cite{Hutch1990}).
-However, in our notation, in order to achieve a relative error bound, the final error bound of~\cite{Wihler2014} (see eqns.~(19) and~(20) in~\cite{Wihler2014}), necessitates setting $m$ to the value of eqn.~(\ref{eqn:PD31}).
-However, in that case, $p$ (the number of random vectors to be generated in order to estimate the trace of a general symmetric matrix) grows as a function of\footnote{Up to logarithmic factors.} $m^4=O(n^2)$ (see eqn.~(20) in~\cite{Wihler2014}), which is prohibitively large, as with that many random vectors the running time of just the trace estimation algorithm blows to $O(n^2 nnz(\bR))$, which could easily exceed the trivial $O(n^3)$ running time to exactly compute $\entropy{\bR}$.